cult-of-coders/meteor-tuts/source/guide/exposure.md

 }
 ```

-You can construct a custom body depending on the userId:
+Ok, but what if I want to have a different body based on the userId ?
+Body can also be a function that takes in an userId, and returns an object.

 ```
 Collection.expose({